Consent implementation with Pryv.io

 This guide describes how Pryv.io implements consent to satisfy existing and forthcoming data protection and privacy requirements.

-Explicit consent is one of the most challenging legal basis to satisfy, as it only allows you to collect data for specific purposes the data subject consented to; meaning that you must provide him with a clear explanation on what you are willing to do and obtain explicit permission.
+Explicit consent is one of the most challenging to satisfy, as it only allows you to collect data for specific purposes the data subject consented to; meaning that you must provide him with a clear explanation on what you are willing to do and obtain explicit permission.

 However, consent can sometimes be implicit.
 For example, when hospitals need to collect and process personal data from emergency patients, or when a doctor shares a patient’s data to a colleague to get a second opinion.
 In this case, your legal justification for processing personal data will not be “consent”, but another one that would have been carefully defined as required by art.
 6 GDPR.
 If explicit consent is not your legal basis, we recommend that you go directly to the API Reference to learn how to create an access token and track actions performed with it.
 Indeed, regardless of the legal basis on which you process personal data, you are still accountable for the actions performed on your users’ data and need to ensure appropriate data audit capabilities (access control right).